Yson

 These functions do not do implicit type casting by default, that is, the value in the argument must exactly match the function called.

-Yson::ConvertTo is a polymorphic function that converts a Yson resource into the data type specified in the second argument with support for containers (lists, dictionaries, tuples, structures, etc.).
+Yson::ConvertTo is a polymorphic function that converts the data type that is specified in the second argument and supports containers (lists, dictionaries, tuples, structures, and so on) into a Yson resource.

 Example